cloudmesh-community/fa18-523-60/project-report/report.md

 the pledged funds, number of backers (investors), and total funding goal by project category.
-Our team had determined that with more complex queries, the output appeared less attractive and more difficult to read as it can be seen in +fig@:totalmetrbycat.
+Our team had determined that with more complex queries, the output appeared less attractive and more difficult to read as it can be seen in the output after the query code.

 ```
 > db.project.aggregate([